-• Hold parent-teacher conferences (at least annually in elementary schools) during which this compact will be discussed as it relates to the individual child's achievement.
+2. Hold parent-teacher conferences (at least annually in elementary schools) during which this compact will be discussed as it relates to the individual child's achievement.
 Specifically, these conferences will be held:

-All title I schools in the district will hold 2 parent teacher conferences each year, one conference in the fall and one in the spring.
+All Title I schools in the district will hold 2 parent teacher conferences each year, one conference in the fall and one in the spring.
 Conference dates will be published in the school calendar each year.

-Provide parents with frequent reports on their children's progress.
-Specifically, the school will provide reports as follows: All title I schools will report progress to parents quarterly.
-These reports will coincide with the districts grading periods
+3. Provide parents with frequent reports on their children's progress.
+Specifically, the school(s) shall provide reports as follows:

+All Title I schools will report progress to parents quarterly.
+These reports will coincide with the district's grading periods

-• Provide parents reasonable access to staff.
+4. Provide parents reasonable access to staff.
 Specifically, staff will be available for consultation with parents as follows:

-Staff will be available to parents through parent teacher conferences as well as by appointment.
+Staff will be available to parents through Parent-Teacher conferences as well as by appointment.
 Any parent wishing a conference with staff will contact the school and schedule an appointment.
 All appointments will be scheduled in a reasonable time frame.

-Provide parents opportunities to volunteer and participate in their child's class, and to observe classroom activities, as follows:
+5. Provide parents opportunities to volunteer and participate in their child's class, and to observe classroom activities, as follows:

 Parents wishing to volunteer at the school or schedule a visitation are asked to call the school to schedule an appointment.
-Drop in visits are allowed.
-However, all visitors are asked to check in at the office prior to visitation.
+Drop-in visits are allowed; however, all visitors are asked to check in at the office prior to visitation.